cairnsgames/.github/profile/README.md

 Auth is currently in development.

 To register a tenant you use the third layer, membership.
 Membership is both a library layer and the first layer of application.
 The Cairnsgames membership site allows the creation of Applications and the management of users. (and will contain Feature Flags, Application settings - both overridable by User information)

+## Library Repository

+A library is a repository that contains

+1. A library\* folder, this is a normal Nnpmjs library that can be installed form Github
+2. A packages\* folder that is a Module Federation version of the library.
+This can be installed using module federation and in this way the latest version is always presented

+## Application Repository

+An application is a Module Federation how that imports the Module Federation libraries above.

+## Default Ports

+Default ports when working locally to allow multiple Module Federation apps to run locally.

+- Tenant: 3051
+- Auth: 3052
+- Membership: 3053